 ChatGPT + veriova

-Give your Custom GPT a persistent memory that survives across conversations.
+Give your Custom GPT shared context, rules, and optional reviews via veriova.
 No coding required-everything is done inside ChatGPT's GPT Builder.

 What you'll get